 The Canadian Patient Experiences Reporting System (CPERS) provides standardized patient experience information from across Canada.
 It helps us better understand and compare patient perspectives on the health services received to inform and improve patient-centred care and patient outcomes.

-CPERS will be populated with CPES-IC data from acute care inpatient hospitals across Canada.
+CPERS is populated with CPES-IC data from acute care inpatient hospitals across Canada.